 Spro Cave in Oslo – Spro Gruve Location

-How to get to Spro cave by public transport:
+How to get to Spro Cave by public transport:

 Take a ferry from Aker Brygge to Nesoddtangen.
 It takes only 25 minutes, and you can use your normal bus/T-bane ticket on it.
 Then you can take bus 575 to Nodre Spro.
 From there, walk to the cave.

-How to get to Spro cave by car:
+How to get to Spro Cave by car:

 From Oslo, take E18 in the direction of Stockholm.
 In Vinterbro, turn into a smaller road, that leads to Nesoddtangen peninsula.
 Head towards small town Spro.
-Park the car in the available car park (depends on which side you want to approach the cave from) and walk to the cave.
+Park the car in the available car park (depending on which side you want to approach the cave from) and walk to the cave.

-How to reach the cave:
+How to reach the cave